-The Gross National Debt, managed by the Funding and Debt Management Unit, today stands at €197 billion2 The Ireland Strategic Investment Fund has almost one third of its €7.9 billion3 committed across all sectors and regions of the Irish economy.
+The Gross National Debt, managed by the Funding and Debt Management Unit, today stands at €206.4 billion2 The Ireland Strategic Investment Fund has one third of its €8.1 billion3 committed across all sectors and regions of the Irish economy.
 The National Development Finance Agency is currently delivering public infrastructure projects in education, health, justice and housing with an estimated total capital value of €1 billion.
-NewERA provided financial and commercial advisory services to Government in respect of the sale of the State's shareholdings in Aer Lingus and the €1.1 billion sale of Bord Gáis Energy.
+NewERA provided financial and commercial advisory services to Government in respect of the sale of the State's shareholdings in Aer Lingus and the sale of Bord Gáis Energy.

-Away from the capital markets, the State Claims Agency (SCA) manages claims on behalf of 129 state authorities with an estimated outstanding liability of €1.8 billion.
+Away from the capital markets, the State Claims Agency (SCA) manages claims on behalf of 145 state authorities with an estimated outstanding liability of €2.2 billion.
 In 2014 the SCA rolled out the new National Incident Management System (NIMS) which now has over 1 million incidents recorded.
 NIMS has been recognised as 'the first of its kind in the world' after winning the prestigious international "Excellence in Innovation" award from Marsh, a global leader in insurance brokering and risk management.